dbeley/rymscraper/README.md

 optional arguments:
-  -h, --help            show this help message and exit --debug               Display debugging information -u URL, --url URL     URL to extract (separated by comma) --file_url FILE_URL   File containing the URL to extract (one by line) --file_album_name FILE_ALBUM_NAME
+  -h, --help            show this help message and exit --debug               Display debugging information.
+  -u URL, --url URL     URL to extract (separated by comma).
+  --file_url FILE_URL   File containing the URLs to extract (one by line).
+  --file_album_name FILE_ALBUM_NAME
-                        File containing the name of the albums to extract (one by line, format Artist - Album) -a ALBUM_NAME, --album_name ALBUM_NAME
+                        File containing the name of the albums to extract (one by line, format Artist - Album).
+  -a ALBUM_NAME, --album_name ALBUM_NAME
-                        Album to extract (separated by comma, format Artist - Album)
+                        Albums to extract (separated by comma, format Artist - Album).
   -s, --separate_export
-                        Also export the artists in separate files --no_headless         Launch selenium in foreground (background by default)
+                        Also export the artists in separate files.
+  --no_headless         Launch selenium in foreground (background by default).
 ```